- Application Deadline

 Fax: (626) 815-4545

 Upon invitation, doctoral applicants complete an interview with at least one member of the doctoral faculty.
-The purpose of the interview is to meet the candidate, discuss career goals, evaluate the compatability of the program to the student, and ascertain, at least initially, the applicant's potential for success in the doctoral program.
+The purpose of the interview is to meet the candidate, discuss career goals, evaluate the compatibility of the program to the student, and ascertain, at least initially, the applicant's potential for success in the doctoral program.

 Students must bring a laptop computer to campus for all coursework.
 The SPSS statistical software package is required of students in their research courses throughout the program.
 The University Bookstore makes arrangements to enable students to purchase computers and software at economical rates on convenient terms.
 Often, the required purchase of the laptop and software can be budgeted into student loans.
-For further information, please contact the Office of Graduate Student Financial Services in the Graduate Center at (626) 815-4570.
+For further information, please contact the Office of Graduate Student Financial Services in the Graduate and Professional Center at (626) 815-4570.

 What to Expect